The shear Alfv\'en continuum with a magnetic island chain in tokamak plasmas: Continuum in the presence of an island chain

 We have shown in \figref{fig:Omega} the rotational transform $\Omega$ with respect to the island axis as a function of $x=\sqrt{\barpsi/\barpsi_{\text{isl}}}$ for $A=10^{-5}$ and $A=10^{-4}$, while all other parameters are the same as \secref{sec:outside}.
-Similar to the outside, the continuum inside the island chain also has a $n=1$ family and a $n=0$ family.
-We again choose to study the $n=1$ family as in the cylindrical limit, the frequencies of the $n=1$ modes approaches the centre of the TAE gap outside.
+Similar to the outside, the continuum inside the island chain also has a $n=1$ family and a $n=0$ family. \modi We note that the flat $q$ profile across the island in \figref{fig:q_profile} is computed with respect to the original magnetic axis and is defined as the average over an infinite number of turns.
+The differences between flux surfaces inside an island are averaged out.
+On the other hand, the rotational transform in \figref{fig:Omega} is computed with respect to the island axis.
+As an analogy, the former describes how a power cable twists on the surfaces of a toroid as a whole (so it’s the same for each individual wire), while the latter describes how each wire inside twists around the cable centre. \norm We again choose to study the $n=1$ family as in the cylindrical limit, the frequencies of the $n=1$ modes approach the centre of the TAE gap outside.
 We have computed the continuum frequencies for the $n=1$ family inside the island chain for both choices of $A$ shown in \figref{fig:continuum_island_in} (a) and (b), respectively.
-With all the aforementioned modulations at similarly strong amplitudes, the continuum have an extensive zoo of frequency gaps.
+With all the aforementioned modulations at similarly strong amplitudes, the continuum has an extensive zoo of frequency gaps.
 It is also noteworthy that close to the separatrix the rotational transform is very close to zero, requiring a much higher, if not infinite, number of Fourier harmonics~\cite{Konies2022}.
-In our calculation we have chosen the number of Fourier harmonics to resolve the continuum near the O point more accurately, which leads to some numerical artifacts at, for example, around $x=0.6$ inside the gaps in both figures due to an insufficient numerical resolution.
+In our calculation, we have chosen the number of Fourier harmonics to resolve the continuum near the O point more accurately, which leads to some numerical artifacts at, for example, around $x=0.6$ inside the gaps in both figures due to an insufficient numerical resolution.
 However, the overall picture of the continuum is unchanged.

 We assume a small gap width and ignore interactions between different gaps, i.e. considering the limit that the full gap width $\Delta \omega^{(\Delta m, \Delta n)}$ is much smaller than the distance from neighbouring gaps and $\omega^{(\Delta m, \Delta n)}$ itself.
 In the cylindrical limit, the continuum frequency of branch $(m,n)$ is given by